-- 12-16 September 2016: We and a few collaborating groups enjoyed a visit of Giancarlo Guizzardi from UFES, Brazil, who among other gave a talk at the KEG seminar, and collaboration plans have been set.
+- 12-16 September 2016: Our and a few collaborating groups enjoyed a visit of Giancarlo Guizzardi from UFES, Brazil, who among other gave a talk at the KEG seminar, and collaboration plans have been set.

 - August 2016: The article Adapting ontologies to best-practice artifacts using transformation patterns: Method, implementation and use cases (by Vojtěch Svátek, Marek Dudáš and Ondřej Zamazal) is online in Journal of Web Semantics.

 - June 2016: Ondřej Zamazal co-authored an article (first author is Tomáš Kliegr from the DMKD group): LHD 2.0: A text mining approach to typing entities in knowledge graphs, now published online in Journal of Web Semantics.

 - February 2016: For the third time in a row, Marek Dudáš succeeded in getting a PhD research support grant, now for the project ‘Using automated alignment and linguistic transformation in generating semantic data vocabularies’.
 He will coordinate a team of 3 faculty and 2 more PhD students.

 - February 2016: Successful MSc. thesis defences by Tomáš Hanzal (‘Modeling Events on the Semantic Web’) and Petr Hazuza (‘Vocabulary for Building Accessibility’).
 Congratulations, and this is not the end of our collaboration!